OEUG99/Knowledge-Garden/logseq/version-files/base/pages/Graph___Style Guide.md

 # Namespaces
 	- Namespaces should only be used when you are writing for a topic and its tangentially related to specific theme/goal AND it is very unlikely that you will be linking to it from other notes AND you need  notes easily findable.
-	- You can think of namespaces as a filling cabinet for related ideas.
+	- One way you can think of namespaces is like a filling cabinet for related ideas.
 In the example below, the `[[Film Review]]` namespace acts as a filing cabinet holding all the reviews:
 		- **Examples:
 			- ```
 			  # Correct: